hrudham/Selectioner/readme.md

 #Selectioner

 A light-weight jQuery replacement for HTML select boxes.

+You can view the live demo here: [http://hrudham.github.io/](http://hrudham.github.io/)

 ## Introduction